The cylindrical contact homology of universally tight sutured contact solid tori: Introduction

 The cylindrical contact homology of a (closed) contact manifold was introduced by Eliashberg and Hofer and is the simplest version of the symplectic field theory of Eliashberg, Givental and Hofer~\cite{EliashbergGiventalHofer}.
 It is the homology of a differential graded module whose differential counts genus zero holomorphic curves in the symplectization with one positive puncture and one negative puncture.

-A natural condition to impose on a compact, oriented contact $(2m + 1)$-manifold $(M, \xi)$ with boundary is to require that $\partial M$ be \emph{convex}, i.e., there is a contact vector field $X$ transverse to $\partial M$.
-To a transverse contact vector field $X$ we can associate the \emph{dividing set} $\Gamma=\Gamma_{X}\subset \partial M$, namely the set of points $x\in \partial M$ such that $X(x)\in \xi(x)$.
-By the contact condition, $(\Gamma, \xi \cap T\Gamma)$ is a $(2m-1)$-dimensional contact submanifold of $(M,\xi)$; the isotopy class of $(\Gamma, \xi \cap T\Gamma)$ is independent of the choice of $X$.
-We will denote by $(M,\Gamma, \xi)$ the contact manifold $(M, \xi)$ with convex boundary and dividing set $\Gamma = \Gamma_{X}\subset \partial M$ with respect to some transverse contact vector field $X$.
-Note that the actual boundary condition we need is slightly different and is called a \emph{sutured boundary condition}.
-(In the early 1980's, Gabai developed the theory of sutured manifolds~\cite{Gabai}, which became a powerful tool in studying $3$-manifolds with boundary.)
-For the moment we write $(M, \Gamma, \xi)$ to indicate either the convex boundary condition or the sutured boundary condition.
+Gabai in the early 1980's developed the theory of sutured manifolds, see \cite{Gabai}.
+It became a powerful tool in studying $3$-manifolds with boundary.
 It turns out that there is a way to generalize cylindrical contact homology to sutured manifolds.
 This is possible by imposing a certain convexity condition on the contact form.
 This construction is described in the paper of Colin, Ghiggini, Honda and Hutchings \cite{ColinGhigginiHondaHutchings} and will be summarized in Section~\ref{section:background}.

-In this paper, we construct a sutured contact solid torus with $2n$ parallel sutures of slope $\frac{k}{l}$ using the gluing method of Colin, Ghiggini, Honda and Hutchings \cite{ColinGhigginiHondaHutchings}, and calculate the sutured cylindrical contact homology of it.
-Here $n\in \mathbb N$, $(k,l)=1$ and $|k|>l>0$.
+In this paper, we construct a sutured contact solid torus with $2n$ parallel sutures of slope $-\frac{k}{l}$ using the gluing method of Colin, Ghiggini, Honda and Hutchings \cite{ColinGhigginiHondaHutchings}, and calculate the sutured cylindrical contact homology of it.
+Here $n\in \mathbb N$, $(k,l)=1$ and $k>l>0$.
 In order to define the slope, we choose an oriented identification $\partial(S^1\times D^2)\simeq T^2 = (\mathbb R / \mathbb Z)^2$ as follows: map $\{ pt \} \times \partial D^2$ (the meridian) to $(1, 0)$ (slope is $0$) and $S^1\times \{ pt \}$ (a longitude) to $(0, 1)$.